shotover/shotover-proxy/docs/src/transforms.md

     # * which shotover_nodes entry is included in system.local and excluded from system.peers
     local_shotover_host_id: "2dd022d6-2937-4754-89d6-02d2933a8f7a"

+    # Number of milliseconds to wait for a connection to be created to a destination cassandra instance.
+    # If the timeout is exceeded then connection to another node is attempted
+    # If all known nodes have resulted in connection timeouts an error will be returned to the client.
+    connect_timeout_ms: 3000

     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.
     #tls: